Stratford station: British Railways: 1948–96

 The nationalisation of Britain's railways saw the operation of Stratford station pass to British Railways Eastern Region.
 A new station building was designed by Thomas Bennett and opened in 1948.

 Progress on electrification that had been halted by the Second World War resumed after the end of hostilities.
 The line between Liverpool Street and Stratford was electrified from 3 December 1946, and the full electrification of the Shenfield line at 1500 V DC was completed in September 1949.

 The electric service between Liverpool Street to Shenfield was inaugurated on 26 September 1949 but services were run to steam timings with a number of steam trains still operating.
 The full electric service officially commenced on 7 November 1949 (although a full dummy run had taken place the previous day).
 Two days earlier services to Fenchurch Street via Bow Road were withdrawn.

-On 8 April 1953 a collision occurred in the Central Line tunnels just to the east of Stratford station.
+On 8 April 1953, 12 people were killed and 46 were injured as a result of a rear-end collision in a tunnel just to the east of Stratford station, caused by driver error after a signal failure.
+The Stratford tube crash was London Underground's worst accident in terms of fatalities until the Moorgate tube crash in 1975.
+A very similar accident had occurred in 1946 at exactly the same location, killing one railway employee.

-In 1960-61 the 1,500 V DC electrification to Shenfield line which had been extended to Southend and Chelmsford was converted to 6.25kV ac.

-In the autumn of 1980 conversion of the overhead electrification from 6.25kV ac to the standard supply of 25kV ac of the Liverpool St. to Shenfield line.
+Between 1960 and 1961, the 1,500 V DC electrification to Shenfield which had been extended to Southend and Chelmsford was converted to 6.25kV AC.
+In the autumn of 1980, conversion of the overhead electrification from 6.25kV AC to the standard supply of 25kV ac of the Liverpool St. to Shenfield line was completed.

-The Docklands Light Railway opened on 31 August 1987 reusing redundant rail routes through the Bow and Poplar areas to reach the new Docklands developments on the Isle of Dogs.
+The Docklands Light Railway (DLR) opened on 31 August 1987 reusing redundant rail routes through the Bow and Poplar areas to reach the new Docklands developments on the Isle of Dogs.
 Initially the line used one of the south facing bays which had been built for the Fenchurch street via Bow Road service (but never used).